GenericMappingTools/gmt/doc_modern/rst/source/psxy.rst

-.. index:: ! psxy
+.. index:: ! plot

 ****
-psxy
+plot
 ****

 .. only:: not man